weilingx46/workshop-sassy-hugo/README.md

 ### Create a New Archetype for Posts

-In the `archetypes` directory, create a new file called `posts.md` and delete the default file.
+In the `/archetypes` directory (not the archetypes directory in your theme folder), create a new file called `posts.md` and delete the `default.md` file.
 Add the following:

 ```